The ODZ foot in the door

 The panel

-One man dominates: Mr Martin Camilleri has chaired 3,024 ODZ hearings — more than all other chairs combined.
-The two regular members are Mr Frank Ivan Caruana Catania and Perit Joel Fenech (1,833 hearings together).
-A third member, Mr Carmel Caruana, rotates in occasionally.
+One man dominates: Mr Martin Camilleri has chaired 6,789 ODZ hearings — more than all other chairs combined.
+The two regular members are Mr Frank Ivan Caruana Catania (appears in 7,371 hearings as member or voter) and Perit Joel Fenech (4,660 hearings); they sit together on 3,809 hearings.
+Mr Carmel Caruana rotates in for 1,222 hearings.

 Approval rates by type at ODZ commission